 Many of us have been to a local Sound Off or loudest car event of some shape or form.
-Some people say, “meters never lie, loudest car wins, it just that simple.”
-Sound Offs are about competition, promoting our businesses, and rewarding the love and hard work that we put into our vehicles.
+Some people say, “The meter never lies; the loudest car wins; it just that simple.”
+Sound Offs are about competition, promoting our businesses, and rewarding the love and hard work we put into our vehicles.

 A few years ago, I went to a local show, and it was great.
 Tons of cars, people with the same interests as me, bass so loud it makes me grin from ear to ear.
 Then the competition started.
-I saw a teenager pull up, cranked up his volume until it went to eleven, hit a 129.9 db!
-He was so excited that he was high-fiving his buddies, it was awesome.
-Then another competitor shows up with this vast surfboard amp, and hits a huge number…beating the previous competitor by over 10 db.
+I saw a teenager pull up, cranked up his volume until it went to eleven, hit a 129.9 DB!
+He was so excited that he was high-fiving his buddies; it was awesome.
+Another competitor shows up with this vast surfboard amp and hits a huge number…beating the previous competitor by over 10 DB.

-They were in the same class because of the wattage rating of the amp or due to the rules about using one amplifier.
-The 129.9 db teenager, is now completely bummed out because he spends three months of his tips from his afterschool job delivering pizza, only to get destroyed in the competition.
+They were in the same class because of the amp’s wattage rating or due to the rules about using one amplifier.
+The 129.9 DB teenager is now completely bummed out because he spends three months of his tips from his afterschool job delivering pizza, only to get destroyed in the competition.

 Is this fair?
 Did we lose a customer?
 Will he buy any more 12-volt electronics?
-I agree that there has to be a winner and a loser, but we are promoting our business and promoting our industry.
+I agree that there has to be a winner and a loser, but we promote our business and promote our industry.
 Was the show a success?

 Two of the three governing bodies for Sound Offs in North America have adopted new classes to stop these situations from happening.
 I am going to water down the rules for the sake of this article.
 I encourage you to check it out on their Facebook pages and websites.